 Sharks are caught as bycatch in EPO tuna purse-seine fisheries and as either bycatch or a target in longline and multi-species and multi-gear fisheries of the coastal nations.
-To mitigate the impacts of fishing on sharks, guidelines for best handling and release practices (BHRP) in IATTC fisheries are presented in SAC-15-11, as requested under Resolution C-23-07.
-Recommendations based upon measurable improvements to post release survival rates include: avoiding shark interactions, releasing entangled sharks promptly, and minimizing handling time onboard for purse-seine fisheries, and leaving sharks in the water, removing trailing gear, and minimizing handling stress to improve post-release survival for longline fisheries.
-A workplan towards the adoption of BHRP guidelines for all vulnerable taxa will be presented at the 2nd EBWG meeting (EB-02-03).
+To mitigate the impacts of fishing on sharks, guidelines for best handling and release practices (BHRP) in IATTC fisheries were presented in SAC-15-11, as requested under Resolution C-23-07.
+An updated shark conservation Resolution C-24-05 was adopted in 2024 and incorporated BHRP recommendations with a request for the staff to work with the CPCs and industry representatives on updating the BHRP guidelines in 2025.
+Document SAC-16-10 addresses this request and provides the staff's recommendations for updating the adopted BHRP guidelines.
+These recommendations are data driven and based upon practices that demonstrate measurable improvements to post release survival rates and include, among others, and to the extent possible, removing sharks from the purse seine net prior to sacking up, releasing entangled sharks promptly and ensuring that sharks are sorted on the main-work deck and do not go down the chutes to the wells, and minimizing handling stress and time onboard for purse-seine fisheries, and leaving sharks in the water, removing trailing gear, and minimizing handling stress to improve post-release survival for longline fisheries.